Requesting a Visa Document [I-20/DS-2019]

 If you are not a U.S. Citizen or a U.S. Permanent Resident, or otherwise hold visa status that allows you to study in the U.S., then you must request that UCI issue you an I-20 Form for an F-1 Visa, or a DS-2019 for a J-1 Visa.
 Want to know the difference between an F-1 and J-1 student visa?
 Click Here.
 See below for clear instructions for undergraduate and graduate students.

-This process takes 15 business days at the International Center, incomplete information may require longer processing times.
-Please also keep in mind that processing time with the department, and mailing of the document to you may require more than 15 business days.
+This process takes 3 weeks at the International Center, incomplete information may require longer processing times.
+Please also keep in mind that processing time with the department, and mailing of the document to you may require more than 3 weeks.